-If you’re new to yoga — and more specifically, to our high-energy brand of power yoga — you might not think of it as an exercise that promotes weight loss.
+If you’re new to yoga — and more specifically, to our high-energy brand of power yoga — you might not think of it as something that offers exercises for weight loss.

 How can we blame you?
 More often than not, the images we see of yoga in pop culture and the media portray super serious yogis in a state of quiet meditation.
 Not exactly what comes to mind when you want to burn some calories, right?
 Wrong!

-Yoga is One of the Best Exercises to Lose Weight
+Yes, Yoga is One of the Best Exercises to Lose Weight 🙌

 We want to make it very clear that we love all body types in the Bulldog community.
 And there’s something for absolutely everyone here!

 If, however, you do want to lose weight, here’s a little more info about how you can make that work with your Bulldog low impact cardio yoga workout routine.

 It’s no secret that our fast-paced, perfectly-soundtracked Bulldog Yoga classes make every other yoga studio look boring.
 Beyond that, though, the energy that sets our cardio yoga classes apart from the pack also gives you a leg up on your weight loss goals… if you happen to have those.